UNC President Margaret Spellings confirmed Friday that she will be stepping down from her position.

 Now, she said, is the time for a new leader for UNC.

-The exit was a mutual decision, Spelling said.
-It was prompted by Spellings suggesting to UNC Board Chairman several weeks ago that it was time to leave, she said.
+The exit was a mutual decision, Spellings said, prompted by her suggesting to UNC Board Chairman several weeks ago that it was time for her to leave.

 Calling the decision “personal,” she denied tensions with the UNC Board of Governors and the political tumult of her time as system president played a part in her decision to leave.